Everyone always hears about how they should sit up straight and have better posture.

 Nowadays, if you’re like most people reading this, your typical day looks something like this:

 “Wake up and drive your car to work, sit at your desk, staring at a screen all day, drive home, microwave your dinner, stare at a larger screen while sitting on your comfy couch, then go to sleep on your pillow top bed until you wake up to do it again tomorrow.”

 Not exactly much natural movement in there.
 Even if you are more active than most and you spend a little bit of time in the gym – it’s not enough.

 It’s no wonder our bodies are looking deformed.
 No wonder that we’re seeing more and more illnesses and injuries like back pain, bone spurs, degenerative disk disease, osteoarthritis, pelvic floor disorders, etc. It’s all an effect of less than good posture.

-One half of all working Americans admits to having back pain symptoms and over 80% of us will experience a back problem at some point in our lives.
+One-half of all working Americans admit to having back pain symptoms and over 80% of us will experience a back problem at some point in our lives.
 1/3 of people over the age of 45 face osteoarthritis.

 Let’s look at posture and its role in a major part of our lives – our jobs.

 How Posture Affects Your Confidence & Your Career